 These types of changes can start with small steps.
 It can be something as simple as reading more often or exercising a few times a week.
 Maybe it’s something on a larger scale, such as quitting your job, starting your own business, or going back to school.

 That was the beginning of a strange season.
-At times I questioned if I should’ve just kept ‘going with the flow’ and trying to maintain a false sense of peace in a dysfunctional unit.
+At times, I questioned if I should’ve just kept ‘going with the flow’ and tried to maintain a false sense of peace in a dysfunctional unit.
 Maybe that would have been better.

 I knew I needed to identify what needed to change, and that was removing toxic things in my life.
 I understood why that change was vital because I clearly defined my core values, how I wanted to live, and what I wanted to focus on.